agrc/open-sgid/readme.md

 - > pro tries to create tables that match the username. this is only important if you are creating data
 - > a standard user should be able to run postgis functions. the only quirk might be needing to grant select on `spatial_ref_sys` and `geometry_columns`
-- i had a hard time getting the geometry type so everything is importing as geometry
 - `CONVERT_TO_LINEAR` will remove curves.
 I don't believe we have any.
 - `PROMOTE_TO_MULTI` for polygons that have multiple parts.
 This will upgrade them

 ## links